data-edu/rstudio_edu_post/rstudio_edu_post.md

 our own memories of learning R have gotten foggier?

 To better identify with the learning experiences of others, we needed to identify where our blind spots were.
-And to identify our blind spots, we needed strategies to empower others to give us feedback by sharing.
+To identify our blind spots, we needed strategies to empower others to give us feedback by sharing.
 Sharing with each other, with the R community, and with our publisher were our strategies to do just this.
-Collaborate with people from different perspectives to help you cover your blind spots

-## Collaborate with people from different perspectives to help you cover your blind spots
+## Collaborate with people from different perspectives to help you identify your blind spots

 As we neared the end of the DSIEUR manuscript, we set out to review each chapter and edit it for readability.
-To create an opportunity for fresh eyes to view the content, we each reviewed a chapter we hadn’t written.
+To create an opportunity for fresh eyes to read our work, we each reviewed a chapter we hadn’t written.
-Ryan picked Chapter 13, which is on using multilevel models to analyze a student survey dataset about online coursework.
-Having a new perspective on experiencing the chapter–particularly when the chapter includes lots of technical explanations–turned out to be a great way to discover blind spots in our work.
+Ryan picked chapter 13, which is on using multilevel models to analyze a student survey dataset about online coursework.
+Having a new perspective on experiencing the chapter—particularly when the chapter includes lots of technical explanations—turned out to be a great way to discover blind spots in our work.

-Here’s Ryan on what that experience was like: “I don’t use multilevel models regularly in my daily work, so I could tell right away I was going to learn something new.
-I read through the sections to make small edits but also took breaks every so often to check my comprehension of the concepts.”
+Here’s Ryan on reviewing chapter 13: “I don’t use multilevel models regularly in my work, so I could tell right away I was going to learn something new.
+I read through the sections to make small edits, but also took breaks every so often to check my comprehension of the concepts.”

-About halfway through the chapter review, we started a great conversation and brainstorm about how to convey how standardizing coefficients work in multilevel models.
-Thinking back, we see that our different experiences with multilevel models were critical for accomplishing two things: identifying areas where the writing could be clearer and improved the writing in a way that stayed true to the technical details of the topic.
+About halfway through the chapter review, we started a great conversation and brainstorm about conveying how standardizing coefficients works in multilevel models.
+Thinking back, we see that our different experiences with multilevel models were critical for accomplishing two things: identifying areas where the writing could be clearer and improving it so it stayed true to the technical details of the topic.

 We read through the chapter and picked sections that didn’t feel clear.
 Then we had conversations to clarify how standardizing coefficients work in multilevel models.
-Then we wrote to convey the ideas from our conversation.
+Next, we wrote to convey the ideas from our conversation.
 Then we read the section again.
 And round and round we went until finally we arrived at an execution we were happy with.